 Once your procedure is scheduled, you can begin preparing for the big day.
 You will want to arrange for some assistance that day and for the few days afterwards.
-You can also take some photos of yourself so that you can compare results when you’re fully recovered.
 Set aside a room or some space within your home to be your recovery headquarters with water, things to watch or read, etc. close at hand.
 That way, your body can focus on rest and relaxation.

 Your first stop is our pre-operative area.
 Since you will be receiving general anesthesia, we will insert an IV to get that started.
 While we’re waiting, we’ll fill out the requisite paperwork and Dr. Harris will once again review any and all concerns, expectations, or last-minute questions you may have.
 At this point, we will also take “before” photos to maintain a visual record of your results.
 Dr. Harris will then draw markings on your body to serve as his guide for fat removal, sculpting and re-contouring.
 When that is complete, it’s time for your surgery!